Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/materials/introduction.rst

 or to "paint" the object with different colors.
-Usually, the substance is represented by its surface qualities (color, shininess, reflectance, etc.) but it can also exhibit more complicated effects such as transparency, diffraction and sub-surface scattering.
+Usually, the substance is represented by its surface qualities (color, shininess, reflectance, etc.) but it can also exhibit more complicated effects such as transparency, diffraction and subsurface scattering.
 Typical materials might be brass, skin, glass, or linen.

 .. figure:: /images/render_blender-render_materials_introduction_demo.jpg
    :width: 320px